LIANE HANSEN, Host:

-Dr. STEVEN CASE (Center for Science Education Associate Director, University of Kansas): We're clearly intellectually superior here in Kansas.
+STEVEN CASE: We're clearly intellectually superior here in Kansas.
 And, you know, I know the rest of the country laughs at us, and that's why I threw out that smart-alecky comment.
 But, you know, we have small towns - about 80 percent of Kansas is occupied by small towns.
 And when you live in a small town, when you live in a small community, you all have to live together, which means we're going to have these rich dialogues and these ongoing conversations.

 HANSEN: Steven Case chaired the Kansas Science Curriculum Standards Committee from 2004 to 2005, when the debate over the teaching of evolution was red-hot.
 Today, he teaches science teachers how to teach science.
 Years ago, he taught science in a private Catholic school and...